• Skip to primary navigation

 Preparing in Advance

-If making 1-2 days ahead, make the mix and add it to oven proof dish, level out and cover with clingfilm and refrigerate.
-Remove from fridge 30 mins before cooking.
+If making 1-2 days ahead, make the stuffing and add it to oven proof dish, level out and cover with clingfilm and refrigerate, uncooked.
+Remove from fridge 1 hour before cooking.

-If making weeks in advance, make the mix and add to an air-tight food container or resealable food bag and freeze.
-Defrost for 24 hours in the fridge, then when ready to cook, remove from fridge 30 mins before and transfer to oven-proof dish.
+If making weeks in advance, make the stuffing and add to oven proof dish, cover in a layer or cling film/saran wrap and a layer of foil and freeze.
+Defrost for 24 hours in the fridge, then when ready to cook, remove from fridge 1 hour before and transfer to oven-proof dish.

 Leftovers